makerdao/auction-keeper/README.md

                         with, used to manage OS and hardware limitations --min-flip-lot MIN_FLIP_LOT
-                        Minimum lot size to create or bid upon a flip auction --vat-dai-target VAT_DAI_TARGET
+                        Minimum lot size to create or bid upon a flip auction --from-block FROM_BLOCK
+                        Starting block from which to look at history (set to block where MCD was deployed) --vat-dai-target VAT_DAI_TARGET
                         Amount of Dai to keep in the Vat contract (e.g. 2000) --keep-dai-in-vat-on-exit